young-kcd/firebird/doc/README.isql_enhancements.txt

 9) SET KEEP_TRAN_PARAMS option.

-Author: Vladyslav Khorsun <hvlad at users sourcefoege net>
+Author: Vladyslav Khorsun <hvlad at users sourceforge net>

 When set to ON, isql keeps text of following successful SET TRANSACTION statement and new DML transactions is started using the same SQL text (instead of defaul CONCURRENCY